 The most recent peak year was in when slightly more than 48,000 cases were reported.
 In by comparison, 17,972 cases were reported in the United States.

 “This year is likely to be an epidemic year,” Dr. Dean Blumberg, chief of pediatric infectious diseases at the University of California Davis Children’s Hospital, told the Sacramento Bee.
 “We would expect toward late spring, a ramping up of cases.”

 Whooping cough is a highly contagious respiratory disease characterized by an uncontrollable, violent cough that makes it difficult to breathe.

-According to the Centers for Disease Control and Prevention (CDC), there has been an increase in the number of reported cases of whooping cough since the 1980s.
+According to the (CDC), there has been an increase in the number of reported cases of whooping cough since the 1980s.